pkpio/blog.pkp.io/_posts/2015-12-23-Building-new-site.md

   |- bower.json                 // Bower depedencies.
 Install these first!
 ```

-Everything went well but then I also wanted to have a blog to go along.
-So, install wordpress, right? - I wish it were that simple but unfortunately not.
-More on blog setup later.
+So far so good.
+Then I also wanted to have a blog to go along.
+Install wordpress, right? - I wish it were that simple.
+Anyway, more on blog setup later.

 Blog setup
 ------------
 Rules first!
 A big no to wordpress - I want to be in full control of my blog and it's content.
 So, my obvious choice would be [Jekyll][jekyll] - a blog aware static site generator.
 But then I'm also looking for a uniform and consistent integration of this with the exisiting site.
-So, I would prefer a blog with a simple JSON API but not go so far as wordpress - that would have been easy!
+So, I would prefer a blog with a simple JSON API, because I'm already using JSON for user data, but not go so far as a full wordpress setup - that would have been easy though!

 Luckily, jekyll is very open!
-I created templates with json structure and html output embedded in the json.
+I created templates with JSON structure and HTML output embedded in the JSON.
 Obviously, there was more to it!
 Here are some additional tweaks, using jekyll plugins, I did to get a blog that supports rich text content :

  - Redcarpet Markdown-HTML convertor
- - Category indexes
+ - Category indexes plugin
- - Language specific code blocks
+ - Language specific code blocking
  - FontAwesome Icons
+ - A few other plugins in Redcarpet itself

 You may check the [blog source code][blog-src] for more info on this.